What Defines Aviation Safety Training

 Make sure risk management training counts – here are several indicators that more SMS training is needed:

 - Employees have not received SMS induction training (initial SMS training);

-- Safety management team gets confused or make repeat mistakes during risk assessments and analysis;
+- Safety management team gets confused or makes repeat mistakes during risk assessments and analysis;

 - Department heads’ corrective actions and preventive actions do not reflect the standards of goals and objectives;

 - Previous safety training has not featured pre and/or end-of-course assessments;

 - Safety performance has plateaued; or worse yet,

-Monitoring quality safety data metrics, such as aviation leading indicators, are a great way to monitor where more training is needed.
+Monitoring quality safety data metrics, such as aviation leading indicators, is a great way to monitor where more training is needed.